-We can also find similarities of this dinner in other religions, as in Nordic mythology featuring Odin and his warriors.
+We can also find similarities of this dinner in other religions, such as in Nordic mythology featuring Odin and his warriors.

-Luck, does it exist or not?
+Does luck exist or not?

 Luck symbols are perhaps just an extension of our imagination, allowing us to materialize our ability to create our own happiness.
-These objects are perhaps there to reassure us and remind us that, yes, luck is not so far from us.
+These objects are perhaps there to reassure us and remind us that, yes, luck is not that far from us.

 Whether you are sensitive to lucky charms or you simply want to treat yourself to a pretty eco-responsible piece of jewelry made in France, we invite you to discover our Chance capsule.
 We hope that you will find your lucky (charm) among our creations and that this jewel will remind you, every time you wear it, how exceptional and lucky you are.